Karpathy's LLM Wiki Points in the Right Direction — But It's Still Stuck on Your Laptop

 }

-No file system.
-No local Agent.
-No setup.
-The knowledge is instantly vectorized, tagged, and discoverable.
+No filesystem.
+No local agent.
+No configuration.
+The entry is vectorized, tagged, and searchable instantly.

-add_knowledge/update_knowledge/delete_knowledge— full CRUDsearch_my_knowledge— semantic vector search across all entriesget_related_knowledge— discover hidden connections between ideassave_memory/recall_memory— persistent AI memory across sessionsget_soul— retrieve your AI-generated user profileget_insight— AI-powered analysis of your knowledge patternslist_folders— browse knowledge organization
+add_knowledge/update_knowledge/delete_knowledge: basic lifecyclesearch_my_knowledge: semantic vector search across your whole libraryget_related_knowledge: surface hidden connections between entriessave_memory/recall_memory: persistent AI memory across sessionsget_soul: pull the AI-generated user profileget_insight: AI-driven analysis of your knowledge patternslist_folders: browse how your knowledge is organized

-The Lint operation.
-Periodic AI health checks on your knowledge base — finding contradictions, orphan entries, stale information, missing connections.
-KnowMine's get_insight tool has the seed of this, but a full "knowledge lint" feature is now on our roadmap.
+The lint pass.
+Periodic AI health checks over the whole knowledge base: find contradictions, orphan entries, stale claims, missing connections.
+KnowMine's get_insight is an early version.
+A full "knowledge lint" is queued up.

-The Schema layer as user-controlled rules.
-Letting users define how their knowledge should be organized is powerful.
-This aligns with our planned folder presets feature.
+User-tunable schema.
+Letting users define how their knowledge is organized is a strong design choice.
+Lines up cleanly with our planned folder presets.

 Who Should Use What